-At 26 weeks, in the Ignite trial, discontinuations due to adverse events occurred at a higher rate in the bupropion/naltrexone arm (23%) than in the placebo arm (1.1%).^{147,149} Throughout the entire study period (78 weeks), adverse events that led to discontinuation were observed in 24% of patients who were randomized to and continued open-label bupropion/naltrexone treatment, and in 16% of patients who were initially in placebo, but switched to open-label treatment.
+At 26 weeks, in the Ignite trial, discontinuations due to adverse events occurred at a higher rate in the bupropion/naltrexone arm (23%) than in the placebo arm (1.1%).
+140,142 Throughout the entire study period (78 weeks), adverse events that led to discontinuation were observed in 24% of patients who were randomized to and continued open-label bupropion/naltrexone treatment, and in 16% of patients who were initially in placebo, but switched to open-label treatment.
 The most frequent adverse reactions leading to discontinuation of the treatment for both groups included nausea (7%), anxiety (2.1%), headache (1.7%), dizziness (1.2%), and insomnia (1.2%).
+Rates of serious adverse events leading to discontinuation at this timepoint were low in both arms, with discontinuations occurring in two patients who continued on bupropion/naltrexone and zero patients in the placebo arm who switched to the treatment.
+These two serious adverse events were considered to be unrelated to the study drug.
 See Table D20 for detailed harms results.